-Before moving any further with this teaching regarding praising God, it’s imperative that we try to settle a clear distinction between praise and worship, even though there’s strong bond between both of them.
-While they are similar to each other in several ways; however, they are not really the same thing in essence.
+Before going any further with this teaching regarding praising God, it’s imperative that we try to settle a clear distinction between praise and worship, even though there’s strong bond between both of them.
+While they are similar to each other in several ways; however, they are not exactly the same thing in essence.

 During Christ’s earthly ministries, He did so many marvelous things.
-It’s stated by (John 21:25) no book could have been big enough to contain all the signs, and wonders, and miraculous operations, which were performed by Christ.
+It’s stated by (John 21:25) that no book could have been big enough to contain all the signs, and wonders, and miraculous operations, which were performed by Him.
 He preached to large number of individuals and was the most eloquent, the best, the most dynamic, and the greatest preacher that ever lived.
 Most importantly, He was the incarnate Word of God (John 1:1; Revelation 19:13).

 Within the Word of God, there’s a form of love that extends far beyond the scope of romantic love or sexual love, and close friendship or brotherly love.
 This love is known by the Greek term as “Agape”.
 God is the only One who possesses this kind of love due to the fact that He’s love by nature (1 John 4:8).
 What is truly magnificent about this form of love is that it’s both self-sacrificial and unconditional.
 This love is extended to us as sinful people in God’s sight, regardless of our unworthiness to Him.